Hydrogen Water Dropout Heat Exchangers

 Quick Summary

-The Department of Energy's National Laboratory of the Rockies (NLR), managed by Alliance for Energy Innovation, LLC, is soliciting quotes for ten (10) Hydrogen Water Dropout Heat Exchangers.
-These heat exchangers are critical for cooling hydrogen process streams produced by PEM electrolyzer stacks as part of the Multimegawatt (MMW) Electrolyzer project.
-This will result in a Firm Fixed Price Purchase Order.
-Quotes are due by April 8, 2026.
+The Department of Energy (DOE), through the National Laboratory of the Rockies (NLR), is soliciting proposals for Hydrogen Water Dropout Heat Exchangers.
+This acquisition involves 10 heat exchangers to cool hydrogen process streams for the Multimegawatt (MMW) Electrolyzer project.
+The contract will be a Firm Fixed-Price Purchase Order.
+Proposals are due by April 29, 2026.

 Scope of Work